ZoinerTejada/hdinsight-docs/hdinsight-using-external-metadata-stores.md

 Here are general HDinsight Hive Metastore best practices that you should consider

-* Use custom Metastore whenever possible, this will help you separate Compute and Metadata.
+* Use a custom Metastore whenever possible, this will help you separate Compute (your running cluster) and Metadata (stored in the Metastore).
 * Start with S2 tier which will give you 50 DTU and 250 GB of storage, you can always scale the database up in case you see bottlenecks.
 * Ensure that the Metastore created for one HDInsight cluster version is not shared across different HDInsight cluster versions.
 This is due to different Hive versions has different schemas.
 Example – Hive 1.2 and Hive 2.1 clusters trying to use same Metastore.
-* Back-up your custom Metastore periodically for OOPS recovery and DR needs
+* Back-up your custom Metastore periodically.
-* Keep Metastore and HDInsight cluster in same region
+* Keep your Metastore and HDInsight cluster in same region.
-* Monitor your Metastore for performance and availability with Azure SQL DB Monitoring tools [Azure Portal , Azure Log Analytics]
+* Monitor your Metastore for performance and availability with Azure SQL Database Monitoring tools (such as in the Azure Portal or by using Azure Log Analytics).

-**How to select a custom Metastore during cluster creation?**
+**Selecting a custom Metastore during cluster creation**

-You can easily point your cluster to a pre-created Azure SQL DB during cluster creation as well as after cluster is created.
+You can point your cluster to a pre-created Azure SQL Database during cluster creation, or you can configure it after the cluster is created.
 The option is under storage –> Metastore settings while creating a new Hadoop , Spark or Intractive Hive cluster from Azure portal

 ![HDInsight Hive Metadata Store Azure Portal](./media/hdinsight-use-external-metadata-stores/metadata-store-azure-portal.png)